A95H/A95H/README.md

 - Designing **RESTful APIs** and backend services using **.NET**
 - Microservices, modular monoliths, and hybrid architectures
 - Authentication, authorization, and secure data handling
-- PostgreSQL & MongoDB for transactional and analytical workloads
+- PostgreSQL & SQL Server & MongoDB for transactional and analytical workloads
 - RabbitMQ and async workflows for scalable systems

 ### 🏛️ System Design & Leadership